 The Office of Economic Development is currently undertaking an Agribusiness Park Feasibility Study.
 The County retained Clark Patterson Lee Design Professionals as the consultant on the project.
 The purpose of the Study is to define sub sectors within the food processing sector to focus economic development attraction efforts.
 As part of the study, industrial sites throughout the County will be assessed for the attributes (utilities, transportation, workforce, etc.) necessary to attract new companies within the designated industry sectors.
 This effort carries out initiative 3.41 “Agribusiness Park” included in the County Executive’s Initiatives for a Smart Economy.
 The Study will be completed by July, 2016.

-The Office of Economic Development has solicited proposals from qualified consulting firms to undertake a Broadband Internet Feasibility Analysis.
-The Analysis will assess existing infrastructure and examine potential methods of expanding broadband internet access to underserved markets within the County.
-A consultant is expected to initiate work on this effort in March, 2016.
-This effort is initiative 4.10 “Pursue the Expansion of Broadband Internet Access” in the Initiatives for a Stronger Community report.
+The Office of Economic Development solicited proposals from qualified consulting firms to undertake a Broadband Internet Feasibility Analysis.
+The work on this effort was initiated in March, 2016.

 Brownfield & Urban Redevelopment